Prenatal Vitamins: What Actually Matters

 Why most prenatals don't make the cut

 Here's the part that surprised us.
-Researchers analyzed the top 48 prenatal vitamins on Amazon and found that none — zero — contained adequate amounts of all 11 ACOG-recommended nutrients.
-Only about a third met the guidelines for the five most critical nutrients: folic acid, iron, DHA, vitamin D, and calcium.
+Researchers identified 48 unique prenatal vitamins from top Amazon and Google Shopping search results and found that none contained adequate amounts of all five key nutrients they evaluated: folic acid, iron, DHA, vitamin D, and calcium.
+Only 5 out of 48 met the mark on four of those five.

 The study also found that price doesn't predict quality.
-A $35 prenatal wasn't more likely to meet ACOG standards than a $15 one.
-The most expensive option in the study still had major gaps.
-This means you can't just grab the priciest bottle and assume you're covered — you actually need to check what's inside.
+A $35 prenatal wasn't more likely to hit those targets than a $15 one.
+The most expensive option still had major gaps.

 Gummy vitamins are easier to stomach during the nausea-heavy first trimester, and that's a real advantage.
-But there's a significant trade-off.
-No gummy prenatal in the study contained adequate iron, DHA, or calcium.
-The gummy format simply can't hold the same quantities of these minerals.
+But there's a trade-off.
+In the study, no gummy prenatal contained adequate iron, DHA, or calcium.
+Many gummy formulations lack iron entirely, and they tend to fall short on calcium too.

-If you choose gummies (and many people do — the best prenatal is one you'll actually take), talk to your provider about adding a separate iron supplement.
-ACOG recommends 27 mg daily, and iron deficiency is the most common cause of anemia during pregnancy.
+If you choose gummies (and many people do, because the best prenatal is one you'll actually take), talk to your provider about adding a separate iron supplement.
+Iron deficiency is the most common cause of anemia during pregnancy, and ACOG recommends low-dose iron supplementation starting in the first trimester.
 Pairing iron-rich foods like lentils and beef with vitamin C helps absorption.

 The nutrient almost no prenatal includes

-Choline is the single most undersupplemented nutrient in commercially available prenatals.
-The study found that zero out of 48 products contained the recommended 450 mg daily amount.
-Meanwhile, research shows that 90 to 95 percent of pregnant women don't get enough choline from food alone.
+Choline is the most undersupplemented nutrient in commercially available prenatals.
+None of the 48 products in the study contained the adequate intake level of 450 mg daily.
+And according to NHANES data cited by NIH, only about 8% of pregnant women get enough choline from food alone.

 How to read the label in 60 seconds

 You don't need a chemistry degree.
-Flip to the supplement facts panel and check for these six nutrients at these minimum amounts:
+Flip to the supplement facts panel and check for these nutrients:

-• Choline: any amount is better than none — most skip it entirely
+- Choline: Any amount is better than none.
+Most prenatals skip it entirely.

 One important warning: never take more than one serving of your prenatal per day.
-Some ingredients, particularly vitamin A, can cause birth defects at higher doses.
-If your provider identifies a specific deficiency, they'll prescribe a separate targeted supplement — not a double dose.
+Excessive preformed vitamin A during pregnancy can cause birth defects.
+If your provider identifies a specific deficiency, they'll prescribe a separate targeted supplement, not a double dose.

 When to start and what to do when they make you sick

 If prenatals trigger nausea (common in the first trimester), try taking them with food, switching to a nighttime dose, or moving to a different brand.
 Some people tolerate smaller tablets or liquid prenatals better than large capsules.
-Your provider can also suggest a low-iron formula if iron is the culprit, then add iron back in the second trimester when nausea subsides.
+If iron seems to be the culprit, your provider can help you figure out the best approach for your situation, whether that's adjusting timing, switching formulations, or trying a different iron source.

-The first trimester has a finish line — and finding the right prenatal now sets the foundation for everything that comes next.
+The first trimester has a finish line.
+Finding the right prenatal now sets the foundation for everything that comes next.

 For dads

 This week, ask your partner what prenatal they're taking and actually read the label together.
-Check for the six key nutrients — folic acid, iron, calcium, vitamin D, DHA, and choline.
+Check for folic acid, iron, calcium, vitamin D, DHA, iodine, and choline.
 If the bottle is missing iron or DHA (common with gummies), offer to grab a separate supplement.
 This takes ten minutes and removes one thing from their mental load.

 Product picks